EtiTheSpirit/Project-Duality/README.md

 ![Duality](https://i.imgur.com/icbUnPg.png "Project Duality")

 Project Duality is an AI framework intended primarily for personally learning the fundementals of machine learning.
-The learning system is intended to be modular via the ability to save or load universally common knowledge files *(`*.pdks` - Project Duality Knowledge Store)* - These files contain information stored/learned by an AI.
-This knowledge is written in a common format so that it can be easily ported to other instances.
-Alternatively, entire AI instances (AI with knowledge and any tweaks) will be saved to a file. *(`*.pdi` - Project Duality Instance)* `*.pdi` files will contain embedded `*.pdks` files and will *not* reference external files - This means that any files loaded in will be duplicated for local storage.
-This is to ensure that portability is maintained.
-For additional information on the formats and what they do, please see [the format information sheet](https://github.com/XanTheDragon/Project-Duality/blob/master/FORMAT-SPECS.MD).
+Duality will run on an instance based system.
+This means that the entirety of an AI's knowledge can be saved to a file and ported to other machines.
+There will be two major file types used by Duality.
+You can find information on the formats and what their purpose is on [the format information sheet](https://github.com/XanTheDragon/Project-Duality/blob/master/FORMAT-SPECS.MD).

 ## The primary goals
 These are the goals that I have set for the development of Project Duality